Skip to main content

 2. Do not move if you suspect a spinal injury -- Wait for paramedics

-3. Document the scene if you are physically able -- photos of the intersection, crosswalk markings, traffic signals, and the vehicle that hit you
+3. Document the scene if you are physically able -- photos of the intersection, crosswalk markings, traffic signals, the vehicle that hit you, and any road defects or lighting conditions

 Frequently Asked Questions